vanxrice/blogger-page/README.md

 # &lt;blogger-page&gt;
 A Polymer web component that fetches posts from Blogger, displays blog post previews as a grid of cards.
 Preview cards expand to a full content view and link to the blogger source post.

+The response object is exposed as `response`, which enables you to use the response outside of the element.

 **Uses Blogger APIv3, which requires an API key.
 See Google's documentation on how to obtain a Blogger API key (https://developers.google.com/blogger/docs/3.0/using#APIKey).**

 Warning: this project uses core-animated-pages, which causes some weird height issues I haven't been able to resolve ([see post on StackOverflow](http://stackoverflow.com/questions/28237391/polymer-core-animated-pages-setting-inside-elements-height-to-0)).
 This element is best used at the bottom of a page.
 If you want to embed inside a page, you must set a static height.
 See the demo.

 See the [component page](http://vanxrice.github.io/blogger-page/components/blogger-page) for more information.

+If you are interested in using this project, I encourage you to fork and customize to your liking.

 ## Live demo
 See the [demo page](http://vanxrice.github.io/blogger-page/components/blogger-page/demo.html).